 One study concerns an extremely complex single cell, the terminal cell of the Drosophila tracheal system.
-It is highly branched and carries air to target tissues through an intracellular tube bounded by plasma membrane.
+It is highly branched and carries air to target tissues through an intracellular tube bounded by plasma membrane (see figure 1).
 During its rapid growth, the cell faces the task of synthesising large amounts of membrane and sorting it correctly to defined membrane domains.
 Extensive re-organisation of the secretory organelles precedes membrane growth.
-We are finding out how the cytoskeleton, small GTPases and polarity determinants direct the process, and how membrane trafficking processes contribute to building the tube.
+We are investigating how the cytoskeleton, small GTPases and polarity determinants direct the process, and how membrane trafficking processes contribute to building the tube.

 In vivo imaging of innate immune responses